Emerald Ash Borer (EAB)

 Quarantine in effect

-The Minnesota Department of Agriculture (MDA) has implemented a quarantine in Hennepin and Ramsey counties that prohibits the movement of the following items out of Ramsey and Hennepin counties:
+The Minnesota Department of Agriculture (MDA) has implemented a quarantine in multiple counties that prohibit the movement of the following items out of quarantined counties:

-Information regarding disposal of quarantined ash tree waste can be found at the city's Garbage and yard waste disposal and recycling page.
+Information regarding disposal of quarantined ash tree waste can be found on the MN Department of Agriculture website.

 The Minnesota Department of Agriculture indicates that the active period for the Emerald Ash Borer is May 1st through August 31st.
 Any pruning or removal of ash trees, branches or stumps should be avoided during this period as doing this may contribute to the spread of the Emerald Ash Borer disease.
 If ash tree work must be done for safety and hazardous condition reasons the material removed to include the outer 1 inch of the bark/ wood should be chipped on site or it should be transported in an enclosed vehicle to the nearest facility that can process the material. (only the outer 1 inch of bark/ wood harbors the EAB) A list of those approved disposal sites within the quarantine area are listed on the Minnesota Department of Agriculture web page.
 Pruning and removal of ash trees/ wood may be conducted from September 1st through April 30th.